 Bohemian Switzerland, part 4-day 3 – Bastei Bridge, Saxon Switzerland

-Bastei ridge is a perfectly well-known lookout point with over 200-year history was our destination on day 3.
+Bastei ridge is a perfectly well-known lookout point with over 200-year history.
 We used several kinds of public transport, but it was worth a while.

 Only several kilometers separate you from a fantastic view.
-Choose the designated path or just follow the crowd-most of the fellows you’ve seen on a ferryboat will go exactly the same way.
+Choose the designated path or just follow the crowd, most of the fellows you’ve seen on a ferryboat will go exactly the same way.
 No one seemed to complain, so maybe it was only me, but as I ascended the stairs, I realized that stairs actually make the climb harder.
 I cheered up once I’ve seen a snatch of Bastei Bridge and a spectacular first of many viewpoints.
-Back in 1824 people could also admire picturesque landscape from 200 meters above ground.
-At the beginning of XIX century the bridge didn’t look the same, but had the same purpose as nowadays.
+Back in 1824 people could also admire the picturesque landscapes from 200 meters above the ground.
+At the beginning of the XIX century, the bridge didn’t look the same but had the same purpose as nowadays.
 It was reconstructed from wooden to sandstone in 1851.

 We also did a second trip from Rathen.
-We set off to Lilienstein Mountain remoted another few kilometer from the city, then in Konigstein city we took the train and returned to Hrensko.
+We set off to Lilienstein Mountain remoted another few kilometers from the city, then in Königstein city we took the train and returned to Hrensko.
 Lilienstein Mountain, 400 meters high, is one of the salient symbols of Saxon Switzerland.
 It lays at the right bank of the Elbe River.
-At its top you may find 16-meter-tall Obelisk built to remind of the existence of Saxon dynasty and a restaurant, which may be a good place to rest and fill your supplies.
-If you’re not afraid you may also sit at the edge of the rock and look on the little world below you.
-You may go around Lilienstein Mountain and admire the views on each direction.
+At its top, you may find a 16-meter-tall Obelisk built to remind you of the existence of the Saxon dynasty and a restaurant, which may be a good place to rest and fill your supplies.
+If you’re not afraid you may also sit at the edge of the rock and look at the little world below you.
+You may go around Lilienstein Mountain and admire the views in each direction.